Exploring Back Channel Authentication with Zitadel: Understanding OIDC Security Through Undocumented APIs

 params.Set("response_type", "code")

-Critical warning: The x-zitadel-login-client header triggers unsupported behaviour that may change without notice.
-While publicly discussed by Zitadel engineers, this remains outside their stable API.
+params.Set("scope", "openid profile email")A critical warning: the x-zitadel-login-client header triggers unsupported behaviour that may change without notice.
+Zitadel engineers have discussed it publicly, but it still sits outside their stable API.

-This step uses an unofficial back entrance (undocumented headers) that works but isn’t guaranteed to stay available.
-It’s the most fragile part of the flow—why production systems should use standard approaches.
+This step uses an unofficial back entrance.
+It works, but nothing guarantees it stays open.
+It’s the most fragile part of the flow, and the reason production systems should stick to standard approaches.

-PKCE consideration: Although using private keys provides strong application authentication, security standards still recommend adding PKCE (an extra security layer) for server-based applications to protect against attacks where malicious websites trick users into unwanted actions or intercept authentication codes.
-Adding PKCE makes the implementation more complex but ensures the flow works safely if you later adapt it for mobile apps or browser-based applications.
+A note on PKCE: private keys give you strong application authentication, but the security standards still recommend adding PKCE, an extra security layer, for server-based applications.
+It protects against attacks where a malicious site tricks a user into an unwanted action or intercepts the authentication code.
+PKCE adds complexity, and it also means the flow keeps working safely if you later adapt it for mobile or browser-based applications.

 Binding the authenticated session to the authorization request: